 University of Oregon is patroled 24 hours a day by trained security.
 The University of Oregon (UO) campus has emergency telephones or alarms for students to use anytime of day or night.

 University of Oregon (UO) offers late-night transportation or safety escorts for students.
-Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.
+Campus housing is secure and dorms can only be accessed with secure key cards.

 Additionally, University of Oregon (UO) has Lighted pathways, emergency phones, self-defense classes.

 Visiting colleges is one of the best ways to get a sense of the campus and student body.
 If you'd like to visit University of Oregon (UO), take Interstate 5 to Eugene, OR.
 If you need to fly, book your flight to Eugene airport.

 While you're planning, check out other schools in Oregon you may want to visit too.
 Click the heart at the top of each school's page to save it to your college list.

 Want to visit but can't make the trip?
 Explore University of Oregon (UO)'s campus without leaving home by taking a virtual campus tour

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

 Join the conversation about about University of Oregon (UO) in the College Confidential forums.